eltiare/carrierwave-vips/README.markdown

       include CarrierWave::Vips
     end

-You can use the following methods to resize your images.
+You can use the following methods to change your images.
 All methods keep aspect ratio:

 * `resize_to_fill(x,y)` Will increase/decrease the size of the image and match the specified dimensions exactly, chopping off any extraneous bits.